Home Insurance Cancellation, Nonrenewal and Policy Lapses

 Find Cheap Homeowners Insurance Quotes in Your Area

-When it comes to homeowners insurance, cancellation, nonrenewal and policy-lapsing are all different forms of discontinuation — and each have their own set of consequences.
-This guide explains exactly why your insurance company may have terminated your coverage, what each term means and how they impact a policyholder.
+When it comes to homeowners insurance, cancellation, nonrenewal and policy-lapses are all different. — and each have their own set of consequences.
+This guide explains exactly why your insurance company may have terminated your coverage, what each term means and what you can do to get your insurance policy back.

 Homeowners insurance cancellation

-Having your home insurance cancelled means that your insurer has decided to stop insuring you or your home immediately (or within a short period after you're notified), usually for a significant reason — and there are only a few situations where it's allowed to do so.
+Having your home insurance canceled means that your insurer has decided to stop insuring you or your home ASAP.
+They can only do this for a significant reason, as there are only a few situations where it's allowed to do so.

-An insurer cannot cancel a homeowners policy after 60 days from the purchase date, unless a policyholder fails to pay their premium, or committed fraud and seriously misrepresented themselves in their application.
-For example, if the carrier discovers a policyholder lied about their identity and applied for a policy under another individual’s name, it has the right to cancel that policy.
+Normally an insurer cannot cancel a homeowners policy after 60 days from the purchase date, but if a policyholder fails to pay their premium, or has committed fraud and seriously misrepresented themselves in their application, the company has a right to do so.
+For example, if the insurance company discovers a policyholder lied about their identity and applied for a policy under another individual’s name, it can legally cancel that policy.

-Another possible reason for an insurer to cancel a policy is if the condition of the home deteriorates, causing more risk than what an insurer is willing to cover.
+Another possible reason for an insurer to cancel a policy is if the condition of the home deteriorates, making the home more susceptible to damage.

 Your insurance might also be canceled if a homeowners insurance company discovers the home is vacant.
-Most home insurance policies require policyholders to notify their insurer if a home is vacant for 30 days or more at a time.
-Uninhabited homes are more susceptible to crime and higher claims.
+Most home insurance policies require policyholders to notify their insurer if their home is going to be vacant for 30 days or more at a time.
+Uninhabited homes are more susceptible to theft, fire and other claims.

 For example, consider if a fire somehow starts at an uninhabited home - not only is no one there to potentially combat the fire, but no one is there to call the fire department.
 It’s likely to burn down and be a total loss.

-Secondary dwellings where someone might only spend a few weeks out of the year, such as a vacation home, cost more to insure for this reason.
+Secondary dwellings, such as a vacation home, where someone might only spend a few weeks out of the year living in cost more to insure for this reason.

 Companies are required by law in most states to give a written notice to the policyholder at least 30 days before a cancellation.
-Whether or not you intend to fight your cancellation, use this time to look for a new homeowners insurance policy — you don’t want a gap in coverage.
+Even if you intend to fight your cancellation, make sure to use this time to look for a new homeowners insurance policy — you don’t want a gap in coverage should your insurer not reinstate your policy.

 Homeowners who have their insurance policies canceled for any reason frequently have trouble getting coverage in the months that follow.
-If you find yourself in a position where companies refuse to insure you, contact your state department of insurance.
-They can provide you with a list of assigned risk carriers (also known as residual market carriers) who offer insurance to those who cannot get coverage from regular insurers.
+If you find yourself in a position where companies refuse to insure you, contact your state's department of insurance or financial services.
+They can provide you with a list of assigned risk carriers (also known as residual markets) who offer insurance to those who cannot get coverage from regular insurers.

 Nonrenewal of a homeowners insurance policy